 Once your child’s car seat is expired, you have a few options.
 And no, you don’t necessarily have to toss it in the trash.
 Here are some of the most common ways to dispose of an expired seat:

-- Trade it in: Big box stores like Target will typically hold “trade-in” events throughout the year.
-You can take in your expired or unusable seat and trade it in for a discount on a newer seat.
-Many times the old seats are then recycled.
+- Trade it in: Some big box stores, like Target, hold “trade-in” events throughout the year.
+You can take in your expired or unusable seat and trade it in for a discount on a newer seat, a stroller, or other items in the store.
+Many times the old seats are then recycled (6).

-- Give to car seat techs for demonstrations: In order for car seat technicians to give demonstrations, they need a seat to work with.
-Expired seats can come in handy for this as long as they’re intact.
+- Give to car seat techs for demonstrations: For car seat technicians to give demonstrations, they need a seat to work with.
+Expired car seats are useful for this as long as they’re intact (7).

-- Recycle if able: Because seats are mostly plastic, they should be able to be broken down for recycling.
-You may or may not have a recycling facility near you that accepts car seats (find a facility here).
-Make sure the plastic is clean and free of unrecyclable materials beforehand.
+- Recycle if able: Because seats are mostly plastic, you should be able to break them down for recycling.
+You may have a recycling facility near you that accepts car seats (find a facility here).
+Ensure the plastic is clean and free of unrecyclable materials beforehand.

-- Break down for trash if unrecyclable: If your child’s seat is in bad shape, it may be best to just pitch it.
-Write “expired” in permanent marker on your seat and cut the harness straps before you throw it out to make sure no one grabs it to re-use.
+- Break down for trash if unrecyclable: If your child’s seat is in bad shape, it may be best to pitch it.
+Write “expired” with a permanent marker on your seat and cut the harness straps before you throw it out to ensure no one grabs it to re-use.